Hoa people: Early history and French colonial rule (3rd century BC–1945 AD)

-After the fall of Ming China in the aftermath of the Manchu takeover.
+The first modern mass migration of Han Chinese into Vietnam happened during the late 17th century, when dejected and demoralized Ming generals and their followers fled a defeated and fallen Ming China in the aftermath of the Manchu takeover.
 As a result of sporadic political upheavals and dynastic conflicts, many of these Chinese emigrants ultimately received significantly large landholdings within the Saigon area and the Mekong Delta, where they settled down and established Chợ Lớn, which soon became Vietnam's most commercially influential city when much of the country's economy came under the commanding influence at the hands of the Hoa by the end of the 17th century.
 By 1954, Chợ Lớn's population reached a 600,000 strong, making it the second largest host city of Overseas Chinese at the time after Singapore.
 Chợ Lớn or Big Market during the late nineteenth-century was the principal commercial epicentre essentially ran by Hoa entrepreneurs and investors themselves for them to conduct their commercial business undertakings as it was the place that was the heartland of Hoa economic influence in Vietnam at that time.
 However, obtrusive resentment and pronounced hostility directed against the vast disproportion of Chinese economic success among the Kinh majority in the vicinity sparked recurrent anti-Hoa reprisals, including the infamous 1782 massacre of some 2000 Hoa in Cholon's Chinatown.
-The 1782 massacre in which an estimated ten thousand Hoa were slaughtered due to precived Ngyuen lords loyality by the Tây Sơn.
+The 1782 massacre in which an estimated ten thousand Hoa were mercilessly slaughtered.
 According to official Vietnamese records, Chinese-owned shops were burned and looted, and the victims, including "men, women, and children," were indiscriminately "killed and their corpses were thrown into the river."

 The Hoa wield significant influence over the Vietnam's agricultural sector; while relatively few Hoa are directly involved in the farming process themselves, their provision of loans and transportation services is essential to the livelihood of Vietnamese farmers.
 Even in Vietnam's rural areas, the Hoa maintain close interactions with a majority of the local Kinh population, constructing a sophisticated economic network founded on trust and credit relationships.